 Nokkelost Cheese Making Recipe

+This wonderful cheese from Norway is often described as their 'year end holiday cheese'.
 When done, the smell and taste are so good, it is easy to see why this is such a popular cheese for the holidays.

 - 2 Gallons of Milk (Not UltraPasteurized) - If using raw milk decrease culture and rennet amounts by 25-40%

 - 1/8 tsp Kazu or MM100 or 1 Packet C21 Buttermilk Culture